joshglenn/react-native-wiki/Breaking-Changes.md

-This is a **complete** list of breaking changes in each release of React Native.
+This is a **complete** list of breaking changes in each release of React Native, compiled **as commits land**, not before the branch cut when writing release notes.
+The reason is so that we can get enough information from owners right when they're working on the change.

 This document serves two goals:
 - **Easier upgrades for people**.
 The contents of this document are printed by `react-native upgrade` so that when people upgrade their to a new version of React Native they have clear instructions on how to modify their code.